 How to Create a Bootable USB of Windows 10 / 8.1 / 7 from ISO?

 Step 1.
 Download, Install, and launch the WinUSB Maker freeware tool.

 Step 3.
 Click

 Step 4.
-Now connect USB flash drive / Pen drive to PC.
+Now connect the USB flash drive / Pen drive to the PC.
 It will automatically detect the inserted USB drives.
 If not, then press the

 Step 5.
 Once the USB drive is ready, press the “Make it bootable” button.